Alexandria Ocasio-Cortez: Puerto Rico

+Withdrawal of Biden

+After the June 2024 presidential debate, Ocasio-Cortez, who previously supported Biden during the campaign, said that she had spoken with Biden and that he made clear he was staying in the race.
+She said that she supported him and that her focus was defeating Republicans in the election.
+Later, on July 19, she held an Instagram Live in which she said that replacing Biden was risky and legally challenging, but suggested that nominating Vice President Kamala Harris was better than an open convention.
+When Biden withdrew from the race, she endorsed Harris.

 Healthcare

 Ocasio-Cortez supports transitioning to a single-payer healthcare system and considers medical care a human right.
 She says that a single government health insurer should cover every American, reducing overall costs.
 Her campaign website says, "Almost every other developed nation in the world has universal healthcare.
 It's time the United States catch up to the rest of the world in ensuring all people have real healthcare coverage that doesn't break the bank."
 Many 2020 Democratic presidential candidates adopted the Medicare-for-all proposal.

 In June 2019 and in July 2021, Ocasio-Cortez proposed legislation that would remove restrictions placed on researching the medical use of psilocybin.

+In 2024, Ocasio-Cortez said of the killing of UnitedHealthcare CEO Brian Thompson: "this is not to say that an act of violence is justified", but "people interpret and feel and experience denied claims as an act of violence against them".

+Ocasio-Cortez is a vocal opponent of efforts to cut Medicaid.
+She said that a bill Republicans introduced would result in depriving 13.7 million people of Medicaid and create a situation where "once you are kicked off Medicaid, you then can't even buy your own health insurance", and that private health care premiums would "skyrocket".
+When Ocasio-Cortez questioned the Energy and Commerce committee about patients who had a Miscarriage under the bill's working requirements, Representative Randy Weber told her to look toward Republicans and not the camera.
+She replied, "There are 13.7 million Americans on the other side of that screen there", including in Republican districts, and "they deserve to see what is happening here".
+Weber then asked her to yield, to which replied, "I will not yield because it was a terribly disrespectful comment, and I will not yield to disrespectful men".

 Social issues

-Abortion
+Abortion rights

 Ocasio-Cortez supports codifying the right to abortion, and is a member of the House pro-choice caucus.
 On July 19, 2022, after the Supreme Court overruled Roe v.
 Wade in Dobbs v.
 Jackson Women's Health Organization, she and 17 other members of Congress were arrested in an act of civil disobedience for refusing to clear a street during a protest for reproductive rights outside the Supreme Court Building.